Thomas Pinckney: Public service

 Pinckney was elected to the United States House of Representatives in September 1797, and served until March 1801.
 His service was frequently affected by poor health, and he declined to seek another term in 1800.
 While in Congress, he supported the Alien and Sedition Acts.
-He also served as one of the managers appointed by the House in 1798 to conduct the impeachment proceedings against William Blount.
+He also served as one of the impeachment managers appointed by the House in 1798 to conduct the impeachment proceedings against William Blount.

 After leaving Congress, Pinckney once again focused on developing his plantations.
 At the request of President James Madison, he returned to military service during the War of 1812.
 He did see battle during the war, but served as an administrator of American forces in the Southern United States.
 In 1826, he succeeded his brother as the president of the Society of the Cincinnati, an organization made up of veteran officers of the American Revolutionary War.

 Denmark Vesey conspiracy

 In 1822, news was reported of a massive planned slave uprising, to be led by Denmark Vesey, a literate free man of color.
 Vesey and numerous other free blacks and slaves were quickly arrested in a roundup and suppression of rebellion by authorities.
 Slaves constituted the majority of the population in Charleston, where there was a substantial population of free people of color.
 Whites long feared just such an uprising.
 In closed court proceedings, Vesey and numerous other suspects were convicted; they were soon executed as conspirators.
 Arrests continued, with some suspects deported from the country.

 Pinckney published a pamphlet listing factors that he thought led to the rebellion conspiracy and should be prevented in the future.

-1st: The example of St. Domingo (Saint-Domingue) (Note: A violent and protracted slave uprising there gained the independence of Haiti in 1804), and the encouragement received therefrom.